sapphiresinha/Predicting_diabetes/ReadMe.md

 ## Conclusion:
 I applied many algorithms and extract feature importance.
-We got the best accuracy of 80.72% and AUC of 79.83% using RandomForestClassifier.
+I got the best accuracy of 80.72% and AUC of 79.83% using RandomForestClassifier.
 After performing a lot of exploratory data analysis and we came to many conclusions.
 Optimizing Random Forest and Ensemble Learning can probably find a better result.